 What You Need to Know

-There are some areas of the web design process that are non-negotiable.
-Meaning, requirements in these areas must be met for the safety and security of our digital presence and the integrity of the brand.
+There are some items that are non-negotiable.
+Meaning, requirements in these areas must be met for the safety and security of our digital presence, accessibility standards of our audience, and the integrity of the brand.

 Security